 Liver Disease & Heavy Alcohol Use

-People with chronic hepatitis, cirrhosis, or those who drink more than three alcoholic beverages a day should talk to a clinician before taking any acetaminophen—sometimes even 2 g/day can push a vulnerable liver into dangerous territory.
+People with chronic hepatitis, cirrhosis, significant liver disease, or those who drink three or more alcoholic beverages a day should talk to a clinician before taking any acetaminophen.
+In some cases, even lower daily amounts can be risky for a vulnerable liver.
+Alcohol also raises concern with oxycodone because it can worsen sedation, slow breathing, and increase overdose risk.

 Older Adults (65 +)

-Age-related renal and hepatic changes slow drug clearance.
-Many geriatricians keep acetaminophen at or below 3 g/day and prescribe the lowest effective oxycodone dose, watching closely for falls and constipation.
+Age-related kidney, liver, balance, and medication-sensitivity changes can slow drug clearance and increase side effects.
+Many clinicians keep acetaminophen at or below 3 g/day in older adults and prescribe the lowest effective oxycodone dose, watching closely for dizziness, falls, confusion, constipation, and breathing changes.

 Pregnancy & Breastfeeding